felixlu/awesome-stars/README.md

 - [vbgate/opencode-mystatus](https://github.com/vbgate/opencode-mystatus) - Check all your AI subscription quotas in one command.
 Supports OpenAI, Zhipu AI, and Google Antigravity.
 More platforms coming soon.
 - [badlogic/pi-mono](https://github.com/badlogic/pi-mono) - AI agent toolkit: coding agent CLI, unified LLM API, TUI & web UI libraries, Slack bot, vLLM pods
 - [thedotmack/claude-mem](https://github.com/thedotmack/claude-mem) - A Claude Code plugin that automatically captures everything Claude does during your coding sessions, compresses it with AI (using Claude's agent-sdk), and injects relevant context back into future ses
-- [jackwener/OpenCLI](https://github.com/jackwener/OpenCLI) - Make Any Website & Tool Your CLI.
-A universal CLI Hub and AI-native runtime.
-Transform any website, Electron app, or local binary into a standardized command-line interface.
-Built for AI Agents to dis
 - [remorses/kimaki](https://github.com/remorses/kimaki) - like openclaw but on top of opencode. all opencode features deeply integrated inside Discord. each project is a channel. each session a thread
 - [breaking-brake/cc-wf-studio](https://github.com/breaking-brake/cc-wf-studio) - CC Workflow Studio
 - [tanweai/pua](https://github.com/tanweai/pua) - 你是一个曾经被寄予厚望的 P8 级工程师。Anthropic 当初给你定级的时候，对你的期望是很高的。  一个agent使用的高能动性的skill。  Your AI has been placed on a PIP.
 30 days to show improvement.